carloseduardo-alves/TaskTracker/README.md

 - Right-click > Run As > Java Application
 - Use the console to follow the menu and manage your tasks interactively

-### Features
-- Add new tasks
-- Update task descriptions
-- Delete tasks
-- Mark tasks as in progress or done
-- List all tasks
-- Filter tasks by status: todo, in-progress, done

-### Technologies Used
-- Java (JDK 17 or later recommended)
-- Gson – for JSON serialization/deserialization
-- Scanner – for reading user input via console
-- No external frameworks used (except Gson)

 ### Task Structure
 Each task in the JSON file contains the following properties: